BrentNoorda/toy-piano/SLIDES/wwkeypress.md

 The response was a little better with this approach, but not a lot better.

+<a name="chord"></a>
 ### solving the multiple-simultaneous-key (i.e. "chord" problem)

+__*Note: About a day after uploading this document, Meteor coincidentally released version 0.6.3 [release notes here](http://meteor.com/blog/2013/05/15/meteor-063-websockets-mongodb-24-coffee-162-synthetic-tap-events) which I think may have solved this problem by better use of WebSockets.
+I haven't had time to test that yet, but quite possibly the kludge described here is no longer required.*__

 At this point I started to notice a really annoying problem.
 When a user was pressing multiple keys simultaneously, they would not appear to be simultaneous for other users, as you can see in this video where I'm pressing 4 keys together, but it usually shows up as if I press one key first followed by the other three simultaneously (*click on image to watch video*):